 Contact email@example.com for assistance.

 Please submit a ticket to the UBC Self-Service Portal asking for AV consultation and this will generate Work Orders to accommodate purchasing.

 Please submit a ticket to the UBC Self-Service Portal asking for Telephone support, or call 250-807-9000 for immediate assistance.

-If you wish to record content or need to do a class room live please check out blended learning classrooms for date and time.
+If you wish to record content or need to do a class room live please check out Remote teaching page.